mandx/privie/README.md

  * JSON documents can now have an arbitrary structure, now there's no requirement for them to be an object.
 We could have a JSON document containing an array of strings, the individual strings inside the array can be encrypted too.
  * We can construct an encrypted secrets file in which each secret can have independent public keys, so, when decoding, only the keys in the keyring with a corresponding secret key will be decrypted; the rest of the secrets (those that couldn't be decrypted) will be left as-is in the output.

-## Caveats
+## Caveats (or, why you shouldn't use this)
-Unfortunately Privie can not (yet) be recommended for production environments, mainly because:
+Unfortunately, at this moment, Privie can not be recommended for production environments, mainly because:
 * I'm not cryptography expert!
 (Help is welcomed)
 * The [cryptographic libraries used](https://github.com/RustCrypto) provide a good API, however they haven't been (yet) properly audited.